-Subject to the Nondisclosure Provisions of H. Res.
-895 of the 110th Congress as Amended
+- Subject to the Nondisclosure Provisions of H. Res.
+895 of the 110th Congress as Amended - the Convention and related congressional travel.

-- 117. As explained above, SOCAR, a wholly owned company of the Republic of Azerbaijan, was directly involved in funding, planning, organizing, conducting, and participating in the Convention and related congressional travel.
 SOCAR is likely considered a foreign government for purposes of the Foreign Gifts and Decorations Act, and is thereby prohibited from sponsoring congressional travel except pursuant to the Act and related federal laws. - 118.
 Under House travel regulations, a trip is defined to include "transportation to and from the destination; all activities, conferences, and events at the destination(s); meals; local transportation; and lodging."
 SOCAR was actively involved in all aspects of the congressional trip: transportation to and from Azerbaijan; organizing activities and events; planning and funding meals; local transportation in Baku; and facilitating visas.
 SOCAR also had a role in arranging lodging for Convention attendees and may have paid for hotel rooms. - 119.
 Some aspects of SOCAR's involvement were conducted through AFAZ, an entity that SOCAR controlled and established immediately prior to the Convention.
 SOCAR selected Kemal Oksuz to be the President of AFAZ, a position Mr. Oksuz held while simultaneously acting as President of TCAE.
 SOCAR and its affiliated entities contributed more than \$750,000 to AFAZ to fund international travel and other expenses related to congressional participation in the trip Azerbaijan and Turkey.
 Yet neither SOCAR nor AFAZ were disclosed to the Committee on Ethics as having any role in the trip. - 120.
 Although the OCE was unable to confirm that TCAE and AFAZ shared trip financing, those travelers disclosed as sponsored by TCAE were also sponsored by AFAZ and SOCAR.
 Those sponsorships were undisclosed. - 121.
 For the reasons stated above, there is a substantial reason to believe that SOCAR and AFAZ acted as impermissible and undisclosed sponsors of the Convention and congressional travel.
-As such, SOCAR and AFAZ provided gifts in the form of impermissible travel expenses to congressional travelers in violation of House rules and regulations, standards of conduct, and federal law.
+As such, SOCAR and AFAZ provided gifts in the form of impermissible travel expenses to congressional travelers in violation of House rules, regulations and federal law.